hpcc-systems/vscode-ecl/README.md

 #### Launch Settings

-Submitting or debugging ECL using VS-Code requires specifiying the target environment within the VS Code `launch.json` (pressing `F5` will prompt you to auto create a skeleton file if none exists):
+Submitting or debugging ECL using VS-Code requires specifying the target environment within the VS Code `launch.json` (pressing `F5` will prompt you to auto create a skeleton file if none exists):

 ```javascript
 {